 - C. KCDC permits a No-Trespass List (NTL) Override for Project-Based Voucher Permanent Supportive Housing (PSH) Program applicants.
 PSH staff are required to submit the form to KCDC requesting an override.
 The form overrides the current NTL designation to allow an applicant to become a participant of the Project-Based Voucher with Permanent Supportive Housing Program (PSH) only.
-The completion of this Override form does not remove someone from the NTL. - D. Owner Selection of Tenants:
+The completion of this Override form does not remove someone from the NTL. - D. KCDC is responsible for oversight of owner-maintained waiting lists to ensure that they are administered properly and in accordance with program requirements, including but not limited to nondiscrimination and equal opportunity requirements under the authorities cited at 24 CFR 5.105(a).
+The owner is responsible for maintaining complete and accurate records as described in 24 CFR 982.158.
+The owner must give KCDC, HUD, and the Comptroller General full and free access to its offices and records concerning waiting list management.